MicrosoftDocs/memdocs/sccm/core/clients/deploy/about-client-settings.md

 -   **Enable user policy requests from Internet clients**

-   When the client and site is configured for Internet-based client management and you configure this option as **True** or **Yes** and both of the following conditions apply, users receive user policy when their computer is on the Internet:
+   When the client and site are configured for Internet-based client management and you set this option as **True** or **Yes** and both of the following conditions apply, users receive the user policy when their computer is on the Internet:

   -   The **Enable user policy polling on clients** client setting is **True**, or **Enable user policy on clients** is **Yes**.

   -   The Internet-based management point successfully authenticates the user by using Windows authentication (Kerberos or NTLM).

    If you leave this option as **False** or **No**, or if either of the conditions fails, a computer on the Internet will receive computer policies only.
 In this scenario, users can still see, request, and install applications from an Internet-based Application Catalog.
-If this setting is **False** or **No** but the **Enable user policy polling on clients** is **True** or **Enable user policy on clients** is **Yes**, users will not receive user policies until the computer is connected to the intranet.
+If this setting is **False** or **No** but **Enable user policy polling on clients** is **True** or **Enable user policy on clients** is **Yes**, users will not receive user policies until the computer is connected to the intranet.

    For more information about managing clients on the Internet, see  [Considerations for client communications from the Internet or an untrusted forest](../../../core/plan-design/hierarchy/communications-between-endpoints.md#BKMK_clientspan) in [Communications between endpoints in System Center Configuration Manager](../../../core/plan-design/hierarchy/communications-between-endpoints.md).